Andree37/catr/README.md

 While both `catr` and `cat` can display text from files, `catr` provides additional capabilities for more specific text extraction without the need for combining multiple commands.

+All the following examples are ran with [hyperfine](https://github.com/sharkdp/hyperfine) to measure the time it takes to run each command.
+The tests were run on a MacBook Pro M2 Pro chip, 16GB RAM, and macOS 14.3.1.

 | Task                                 | `catr` Usage                          | Time to run (µs) |
 |--------------------------------------|---------------------------------------|------------------|
 | Extract 100 chars range from char 50 | `catr test_input/lorem.txt 50 100`    | 38.6             |